pixel-industry/instagram-stream/README.md

 <h3>Description</h3>
 <p>
-jQuery plugin that displays latest images from instagram with addition to text that can be added inside of gallery.
+jQuery plugin that displays latest images from Instagram with addition to text that can be added inside of gallery.
 You can use it on multiple places across your website.
-Only thing you need is the username of the account from which you want images to be shown.
+<del>Only thing you need is the username of the account from which you want images to be shown. </del>
+Plugin now requires access token to fetch images from your account along with Instagram username.
 </p>

-<h3>Instalation</h3>
+<h3>Installation</h3>
 <p>This plugin needs only two js files to work.
 You must include them at the bottom of the body in your HTML document.
 These are:</p>
 <ul>
 <li>jQuery library</li>